 Hiking is an age-old warm-weather pastime.
 Spending time exploring the wonders of nature, learning about new environments, and simply enjoying the breathtaking beauty is a humbling experience unlike any other.
 Even those who are new to this activity will take something special away from it.
 There’s no better way to connect with the world, feel the stillness of the crisp air, and take in your surroundings from fresh and often unexpected vantage points.

 But for all of the joy that it brings, hiking isn’t comfortable if you aren’t wearing the right clothes — especially during summertime.
 One of the best ways to prepare yourself for the journey is to stock up on a few essentials that will keep you comfortable no matter what the conditions might be like, from shorts to easy women’s polo shirts.
-For those intrepid enough to hike in the heat, here are a few ideas to wear throughout the season.

 Some people prefer to wear pants even when hiking during the summer.
 The additional fabric provides extra protection from potentially harmful ultraviolet (UV) rays.
 If you’re particularly susceptible to burning or take precautions to avoid excessive exposure, try a pair of active pants made with a moisture-wicking fabric so that you stay as cool and dry as possible while you’re negotiating those winding paths and trails.

 But if you’re concerned that covering up too much may feel too uncomfortable as the day wears on — particularly if you’re hiking in the afternoon when it’s especially hot outside — then you should opt for a pair of long shorts.
 Active styles are always appropriate; they’re typically built with elements like fabrics that pull moisture from the skin and minimize odor so that you stay fresh and cool.
 You might also prefer styles with elastic waists or drawstrings if you are concerned about adjustability.